Azure-Samples/TechSummit-Switzerland-Easter-Egg/Doc/03a-blob-function.md

 ![Storage accounts favorite](./Img/315a.png)

-2. Select the Storage Account that you created earlier (the one that should be named `techsummiteastereggstore`).
+2. Select the Storage Account that you created earlier (the one that we named `techsummiteastereggstore` in this tutorial).

 3. Under `Blob service`, select `Blobs`.